Frequently Asked Questions (FAQ)*

 - Shopping at essential businesses and other retail establishments.

 - Getting necessary health care.

-- Going to an essential job.
+- Going to work at an essential, lower-risk, or outdoor business job.

 Why are we doing this?